University of Houston Law Center

 Ellen Marrus teaches in the areas of juvenile law, professional responsibility, children and the law and practice skills.
 She concentrates her scholarship in the areas of children's rights, juvenile justice and professionalism.
 Professor Marrus also directed and taught in the clinical programs at the UH Law Center for 10 years.
 She currently directs the Center for Children, Law & Policy at the UH Law Center.
 Professor Marrus serves on various local and national boards, including the National Juvenile Defender Center, the Southwest Regional Juvenile Defender Center, the Houston Association of Counsel for Children and the Clinical Legal Education Association.

-A.A.
-White Professor of Law
+Associate Professor of Law and Business

 MOLLY DEAR ABSHIRE, J.D

 Partner, Wright Abshire Attorneys PC

 Senior Associate General Counsel, Memorial Hermann Health System